A variational principle for the metric mean dimension of level sets: Examples

 We fix a good Borel probability measure $\mu\in\mathcal M(X)$, i.e., a probability measure that satisfies the following conditions:

 $(C_1)\quad$ [Non-atomic] For every $x \in X$ one has $\mu(\{x\})=0$;

 $(C_2) \quad$ [Full support] For every nonempty open set $U \subset X$ one has $\mu(U)>0$;

 $(C_3) \quad$ [Boundary with zero measure] $\mu(\partial X)=0$. \\ In a forthcoming paper by S. Roma\~na and G. Lacerda it is proved that there exists a Baire generic subset of $\mathrm{Homeo}_\mu(X,d)$ (the set of conservative homeomorphisms on $X$) with metric mean dimension equal to the dimension of $X$.
-Consequently, since according to \cite{GL} the specification property is a Baire generic property in $\mathrm{Homeo}_\mu(X,d)$, there exists a $C^0$-open and dense subset of $\mathrm{Homeo}_\mu(X,d)$ where Theorem \ref{thm1} may be applied. \end{example}
+Consequently, since according to \cite{GL} the specification property is a Baire generic property in $\mathrm{Homeo}_\mu(X,d)$, there exists a $C^0$-open and dense subset of $\mathrm{Homeo}_\mu(X,d)$ whose elements have positive upper metric mean dimension and the specification property and, in particular, Theorem \ref{thm1} may be applied to those elements. \end{example}